rubensworks/article-ldtraversal-security-short/content/threats.md

 {:#threats}

 We consider two main types of security threats to LTQP engines:
+<span class="comment" data-author="RV">Why, do we have any precedents for this?
+Is this what other query literature does?
+Are we being exhaustive (to the best of our knowledge), or did we just pick two.
+Is this driven from related work?</span>

 1. **Data-driven**: attacks are targeted at the data that is being processed during query execution.
 1. **Query-driven**: attacks are targeted at the query that will be used as input to the engine before query execution.

+<span class="comment" data-author="RV">The phrasing <q>targeted at</q> is incorrect, I think.
+The data is not the target of the attack, but the means of attacking (another target).
+So on the one hand, we want to change the phrasing; on the other hand, I wonder whether we also need to have a separate list of actual targets.
+Who are we attacking here?</span>

-We consider the query-driven threats to LTQP similar to existing RDF query processing as discussed in [](#related-work-rdf-query-processing), and we therefore purely focus on data-driven threats for the remainder of this work.
+We consider the query-driven threats to LTQP similar to existing RDF query processing as discussed in [](#related-work-rdf-query-processing),
+<span class="comment" data-author="RV">Can we make an argument here as to why?
+Perhaps we still want to enumerate each of those, and explain a) whether they apply b) how they apply differently.</span>
+and we therefore purely focus on data-driven threats for the remainder of this work.

 {:.todo}
 We could still have a separate section of query-driven threats, but I suspect it to be much shorter and less interesting than this one.

+<span class="rephrase" data-author="RV">Inspired by</span>
+<span class="comment" data-author="RV">Perhaps more something along <q>We follow the categorization of XXX to define/organize…</q></span>
-Inspired by known security vulnerabilities of [Web browsers and crawlers](#related-work), we decompose data-driven security threats into the following axes:
+known security vulnerabilities of [Web browsers and crawlers](#related-work), we decompose data-driven security threats into the following axes:

-1. **Result Compromise**: attacks that lead to incorrect query results.
+1. **Result Compromise**: attacks that lead <ins class="comment" data-author="RV">the client to return</ins> to incorrect query results.
+<span class="comment" data-author="RV">So here the client, or the one using the client, seems to be the target.</span>
-2. **Malicious Linking**: attacks that cause links to be followed that cause unintended actions to be performed.
+2. **Malicious Linking**: attacks that cause links to be followed that cause <ins class="comment" data-author="RV">the client to perform</ins> unintended actions <del class="comment" data-author="RV">to be performed</del>.
+<span class="comment" data-author="RV">Interesting point here as to attacker/attacked/vehicle: it's an attacker taking control of a client, which then serves as an unwitting vehicle to attack a third party</span>
 3. **System Compromise**: attacks that cause the query engine to perform undesired operations.
+<span class="comment" data-author="RV">As currently written, 3 is a superset containing 1 and 2.
+What is the difference?
+Or is <q>other</q> missing?</span>

 [](#threats-overview) gives an overview of all threats that we consider in this article, and to what threat axes they apply.